• Blog

 Fasting with Spirulina

 Spirulina is a great helper during the fasting process.
 The Spirulina is low in calories.
-Spirulina has all nutrients for the body to function well.
+Spirulina has all the nutrients for the body to function well.
 Spirulina digests quickly.

 When we fast, we do not use solid food.
 When we drink water, take Spirulina, and consume fruits and vegetables, the body is capable rid of waste.